iangreenleaf/talks/future_of_the_frontend/one/01_slide.md

 ClojureScript offers some extra functionality to bridge the gap between Clojure and the browser runtime.

 You can create JavaScript primitives and convert between those and Clojure data structures.

-TODO explain
+Here we're defining a native JavaScript object.
+The second line is a comment showing you the JS equivalent.

+We can reassign the "bar" key of that object to a new string; mutability is something Clojure doesn't do much of on its own.

+And we can convert objects from the native JavaScript format to an enhanced Clojure data structure, work with them normally in Clojure, and then convert them back to simple JavaScript objects for use with other libraries.

-The upshot of this is that it's not quite as straightforward to interface between ClojureScript and 3rd-party libraries, or the DOM itself.
+The downside of this is that it's not quite as straightforward to interface between ClojureScript and 3rd-party libraries, or the DOM itself.
 If you use ClojureScript you'll want to use as many native ClojureScript libraries as you can to save yourself the trouble of bridging that gap.
-This leaves you at the mercy of a healthy ClojureScript ecosystem, though to be fair there are some very nice projects happening so far.

-TODO performance

 The big upside to this greater level of abstraction is that we are better insulated from JavaScript's failings.
 CoffeeScript classes are pleasant to work with thanks to the thoughtful implementation and nice syntax, but